brainfoolong/cryptojs-aes-php/README.md

 * Does not work with following php.ini option enabled: http://php.net/manual/en/mbstring.overload.php

 ## Changelog
+* 2.1.1 - 15\.
+January 2021
+  * just a few documentation and composer fixes
 * 2.1.0 - 30\.
 December 2020
   * added quick decrypt and encrypt functions: `CryptoJSAesJson.encrypt()` and `CryptoJSAesJson.decrypt()` - See examples for more information
 * 7\.
 April 2020